MaxRev-Dev/gdal.netcore/README.md

 A: It's a known issue related to the linking of the shared libraries.
 If you find any solution/workaround, please let me know.
 Currently, linker tries to find all shared libraries in the `@loader_path/`.
 It should point to the executable directory.

+#### Q: BadImageFormatException on Windows

+A: Ensure that you are using the same architecture for your project and the runtime package.
+If you are using AnyCPU, you should use only the x64 runtime package.
+See the sample project for details in [tests/MaxRev.Gdal.Core.Tests.NetFramework](tests/MaxRev.Gdal.Core.Tests.NetFramework/).

+#### Q: Publishing the project with runtime packages

+A: There are several ways to publish.
+One important thing to keep in mind, that you have to ensure the output folder contains either `runtimes/<os>-<arch>/native` path, `gdal-data` folder and `maxrev.gdal.core.libshared/proj.db`.
+In most cases this should be handled automatically by dotnet.
+Usually, we release a runtime-dependent binary.
+The end user will have to install the .NET runtime, but the size of the app will be small and the build time is faster.
+Otherwise, you can publish a self-contained app which will include all required .NET runtime libraries.
+More details on publishing can be found [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/).
+Also, see the sample dockerized project for details in [tests/MaxRev.Gdal.Core.Tests/Dockerfile](tests/MaxRev.Gdal.Core.Tests/Dockerfile).

 ## About and Contacts